-Contrary to the quickly growing public cloud model, a private cloud requires an IT department to perform maintenance and upkeep.
+Contrary to the quickly growing public cloud model (full content available to Gartner clients), a private cloud requires an IT department to perform maintenance and upkeep.
 Establishing your own private cloud can be costly and requires an investment in the infrastructure required to develop and maintain a cloud environment.

 Private clouds also require large or complex projects to generate a return on investment.
 For large enterprises that don’t want to put their information in a publicly accessed cloud, it is an attractive option.

 Ready for the cloud?
 Here’s how to get started